What’s The Deal With Perseveration?

 - A way of processing thoughts and experiences

-- A learning style where information is parsed in more detail
+- A learning tool for parsing information in detail

-- A neurological inability to shift attention or inhibit certain responses
+- An inability to shift attention or inhibit responses

-Let’s take a closer look at this last one, because there’s a big difference between wanting to do things in the same order because it provides a sense of calm and needing to do those things because you’re stuck and can’t move on.
+Let’s take a closer look at the last one on that list, the inability to shift attention or curb responses.
+There’s a big difference between doing things in the same order because it feels calming, and needing to do it because you’re stuck and can’t move on.

-Cognitive flexibility is part of executive functioning, and it means being able to cope with changes in environment or demands by adjusting your thought processes.
-People who have difficulty shifting their attention, thinking about different things at once or thinking about different angles of the same thing at the same time (e.g. seeing all the possible solutions) are said to be cognitively inflexible, or rigid thinkers.
+Cognitive flexibility is part of executive functioning.
+It’s a thinking skill which helps us to cope with changes in demands or the environment by adjusting our thought processes.
+People who have difficulty doing this – who find it hard to shift their attention, see all the possible solutions or think about multiple things at once – are said to be cognitively inflexible, or rigid thinkers.

-Another executive function involved with perseveration is being able to curb or interrupt what are called prepotent responses.
-These are responses that have become so ingrained that our reactions become impulsive - like grabbing for your phone when you hear the text message alert.
+Another cognitive function involved with perseveration is control over what are called prepotent responses.
+These are responses that have become so ingrained that our reactions become impulsive, like grabbing for your phone when you hear a text message alert.

-Sometimes we have to control that impulsive reaction so we can respond to a different situation in the right way, like refraining from reading text messages at the dinner table.
-That kind of control can be difficult for some people, and without it they continue to respond in the same way even when the context or environment around them changes.
+Sometimes we need to control impulsive reactions so we can respond in an appropriate way, like refraining from reading text messages at the dinner table.
+That kind of control can be really difficult for some people, and without it they continue to respond in the same impulsive way even when the context or environment around them changes.